-Regular Enrollment
+Regular Enrollment Period

-If you apply within 30 days after the date on which you meet the plan's eligibility requirements (including any applicable waiting periods established by your group), your coverage will begin as of the date thereafter specified by your group (generally the first day of the month after you have met the eligibility requirements and applied).
+If you apply within 30 days after the date on which you meet the plan's eligibility requirements (including any applicable waiting periods established by your group), your coverage will begin as of the date thereafter specified by your group but in no event later than the 90th day in which you first meet the eligibility requirements established by your group.
 If you are a new employee, coverage will not begin earlier than the first day on which you report to active duty.
-An employee who enrolls under this paragraph is called a "regular enrollee."